hyperjump-io/browser/README.md

 {
   "foo": "bar",
-  "aaa": { "$ref": "#/foo" }
+  "aaa": { "$href": "#/foo" }
 }
 ```

-A `$ref` is a document boundary that JSON Pointers should not cross. `$ref`s
+A `$href` is a document boundary that JSON Pointers should not cross. `$nref`s
 should not be followed in order to resolve the fragment's JSON Pointer.

-### $id
+### $embedded

-In a JSON Reference document, the `$id` property is a string that defines an
+In a JSON Reference document, the `$embedded` property is a string that defines
-absolute URL that identifies a document within the parent document.
-It's the
+an absolute URL that indicates a document embedded within the parent document.
-inlined version of a `$ref`.
-This is a little like the HTTP/2 server push
+It's the inlined version of a `$href`.
+This is a little like the HTTP/2 server
-feature.
-It's sending additional documents with the request because we know the
+push feature.
+It's sending additional documents with the request because we know
-client is just going to request those documents next.
+the client is just going to request those documents next.

 In the example below, the "value" of the document is `111`.